-Sigma Tau Delta - An honor society for English majors and minors, that seeks to promote the study of the English language and its literature.
+Sigma Tau Delta - Sigma Tau Delta is an honor society for English majors and minors that seeks to promote the study of the English language and it's literature.
 Membership is open to students of high academic standing.

 Student-Athlete Advisory Club - The Student-Athlete Advisory Committee (SAAC) is a group composed of representatives from each of the varsity sports and athletic trainers as nominated by their coaches.
 This group allows the student-athletes to have a voice on NCAA legislation and athletic department policy.
 They are also a service group promoting school and community spirit.
 The SAAC helps to build the relationships between athletes, faculty, staff, administration and community.
 Meetings are conducted monthly with representatives and the club officers.